Davidevlops/JS-DSA/string-matching-algorithms.md

 This makes it especially powerful for large texts and long patterns, often outperforming all other algorithms in real-world scenarios.

-How It Works — Step by Step
+How It Works

-Let’s say we are searching for a pattern P inside a text T.

-1. Start Matching from the Right
+step 1.
+Start Matching from the Right

 Instead of starting from the first character of the pattern, Boyer–Moore compares from rightmost character to leftmost.